antoinetteboyle/VBA-challenge/README.md

 # VBA-challenge

-Microsoft Excel VBA Scripting
-VBA scripting is used to analyze real stock market data.
+Microsoft Excel VBA Scripting is used to analyze real stock market data.

 Looping through a large data set of stock prices over 3 years using macro enabled button: